generik0/Rik.CodeCamp/README.md

 **Visual Studio**: For fun i decided to use / try VS 2017.
 Haven't made anything for it yet.
 So it provided a little extra motivation for the exercise.
 **GAIT code base**: I have added some standard code base from my own comapny GAIT (Generic Automation and IT), just to simplify the work.
 No unit tests are included for the Gait.x code here.
 **Frontend**: I have not made any frontend.
 The tests will be integration tests the hit a service/host.
 What ever pattern is used for the FE integration with the backend, a model would be send and/or queried.
 And the services i have provided allow a command model and / or query result...
 So I did not see the value in providing any UI when we have u/integration tests.
+**Unit tests** There really was not time enough to create TDD / uTests for everything in this exercise.
+It is what it is...

 #Nuget Packages